eunicejoh/INST126-Fall2020-Final-Project/README.md

 After going through all three functions, the program will end with a goodbye message.

+## Installation
+Please have Jupyter Lab or Jupyter Notebook downloaded.
+Additionally, please have the cereal.csv file on hand.
+Then, run the ipynb file in a new Jupyter Lab or Notebook.

 ## Updates
+### November 17, 2020
+- Had a meeting to discuss what we wished to do in terms of the data analysis theme that we had previously decided on
+- Collaborated on finding CSVs and unanimously decided on one
+- Created the repo and the specific files for the code and flowcharts
+- Wrote out code for reading and cleaning up the downloaded CSV file / dataset

+### November 24, 2020
+- Had a meeting to outline flowcharts
+- Additionally planned out a rough outline of the entire program
+- Flowcharts for our functions were completed

+### December 1, 2020

+## User Assumptions
+This program will assume that users:

 ## Credits
 The dataset was created and shared by Chris Crawford on Kaggle (https://www.kaggle.com/crawford/80-cereals)